yarohtar/cam-maths-notes-obsidian/Fundamental group.md

 |-0-|-1-|---2---|
 *------s-------->
 ```
+If we linearly scaled the bottom intervals to the top ones, the interval lengths would be (as a function of $t$):
 This motivates stuff of form $\frac{{t+1}}{4}$ and
 ### Theorem
 Let $X$ be a space and $x_{0}$ a point.
 Let $\pi_{1}(X,x_{0})$ be the set of homotopy classes of loops in $X$ based at $x_{0}$.
 Then using